Learning Features of Network Structures Using Graphlets: Definitions

-In this section, we provide definitions used in the rest of the paper and formulate the problem being addressed.
+In this section, we provide definitions used in the rest of the paper.
 For temporal networks and temporal network graphlets, we consider definitions given in \cite{paranjape17}, although we can equally use definitions in \cite{kovanen11}.
 We present them here for completeness.

 \begin{definition} A \emph{temporal directed network} \cite{paranjape17} is a set of nodes and a collection of directed temporal edges with a timestamp on each edge.
 Formally, a temporal directed network $T$ on a set of nodes $V$ is a collection of tuples $(u_i, v_i, t_i),$ $i=1,\cdots, N,$ where $N$ is the number of directed temporal edges, $u_i, v_i\in V$ and $t_i\in\mathbb{R}$ is a timestamp.
 We refer to $(u_i, v_i, t_i)$ as a \emph{temporal edge}. \end{definition} In order to strictly order the tuples, we assume timestamps $t_i$ are unique.
 This assumption can be easily extended to cases where timestamps are not unique at the cost of complex notation.